- Patient Information:

 - If you take Stavzor during pregnancy for any medical condition, your child is at risk for having a lower IQ.

 - All women of child-bearing age should talk to their healthcare provider about using other possible treatments instead of STAVZOR.
-If the decision is made to use Stavzor, you should use effective birth control (contraception) unless you are planning to become pregnant.
+If the decision is made to use Stavzor, you should use effective birth control (contraception).

 - Tell your healthcare provider right away if you become pregnant while taking STAVZOR.
 You and your healthcare provider should decide if you will continue to take STAVZOR while you are pregnant.